7 Restaurant Success Stories

 They run a full-stack service that handles all aspects of the supply chain from sourcing ingredients, preparation to delivery.

-Yi Sung Yong, Ernest Sim, Gao Rifeng, and Isaac Tan (from Singapore) started Grain almost 9 years ago.
+Yi Sung Yong, Ernest Sim, Gao Rifeng, and Isaac Tan (from Singapore) started Grain over 9 years ago.

 Sung along with three other co-founders — Ernest Sim, Gao Rifeng, and Isaac Tan — founded Grain in 2014.
 It is Food and Beverage Services brand based in Singapore.